Overview

 Create and attach a policy with

 bedrock:InvokeModel.
-If you also plan to connect Bedrock Agents later, include bedrock:InvokeAgent now or add it then.Step 2: Create the Bedrock AI Provider in Elementum
+If you also plan to connect Bedrock Agents later, include bedrock:InvokeAgent now or add it then.4

-Configure Elementum to call AWS with the credentials from Step 1.- Go to Organization Settings and open the Providers tab.
+Configure Elementum to connect to AWS using the authentication method you prepared in Step 1.- Go to Organization Settings and open the Providers tab.

 - Click + Provider and select Amazon Bedrock.

-- Enter a Provider name, the Region where your Bedrock resources are deployed (for example
+- Enter a Provider name and the Region where your Bedrock resources are deployed (for example

-us-east-2), Access Key ID, and Secret Access Key. - Use Test Connection to confirm the credentials, then Save.
+- Use Test Connection to confirm the configuration, then Save.

 - The provider Region must match the region where your Bedrock models are available.